FraserChapman/plunger/README.md

 ## The Youtube Adblock Blockage Remover

-Plunger is a borwser extension designed to enhance your YouTube viewing by eliminating the interruptions caused by adblock detectors.
+Plunger is a browser extension designed to enhance your YouTube viewing by eliminating the interruptions caused by adblock detectors.

-It should work in both Crome and Firefox.
+It should work in both Chrome and Firefox.

 ## How Plunger Enhances Your Viewing